iobroker-community-adapters/ioBroker.rpi2/README.md

 ### **WORK IN PROGRESS**
 * (Garfonso) add support for Raspberry 5.
 * (Garfonso) on startup set GPIO outputs from ioBroker states.
+* (Garfonso) bring back initial read in gpio inputs and our own debounce timers
+* (Garfonso) switch to opengpio library.
 * (Grothesk242) fixed: reading network and filesystem statistics.

 ### 2.0.0-alpha.7 (2024-06-02)